VICTORIA VESNA, understanding how humans interact with new technologies

 There were so many people involved, from so many different disciplines that had to be directed aesthetically and conceptually and this was an exhilarating experience for me.
 After thirty years of working with scientists and teams of people, I am ready to envision more of these kinds of complex large-scale projects and I think the world is ready for it too.
 I like working with extremes – either fully technological and large scale collaborative or completely unplugged eating with friends.

 Wearable technologies have the ability to communicate with their owners and by doing so the boundaries between physical and digital are blurring.
 How people respond to multiple stimuli in a digital environment beyond the touch of a screen or button is one of questions to answer in this 21st century in which people live in a hyper connected society.
-How do you think is interactive technology changing or affecting human’s behavior?
+In which ways do you think are interactive and digital technologies changing or affecting human behaviour?

 There is no question that we are in the middle of a paradigm shift and it is not an easy one.
 Think of the last paradigm shift only a hundred years ago in 1916 and then move the calendar a hundred years to 2016.
 It is phenomenal how much has changed in such a short time and we may not even be able to imagine how the world will be 2066.